Tag: artificial-intelligence

 Ethical Tensions and Power Asymmetries in Industry–Academic Collaboration: A Reflexive Account

-Fardous Bahbouh, PhD researcher in equality and political economy Industry–academic collaboration is often framed as mutually beneficial, offering impact, stakeholder engagement, and practical relevance.
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry Industry–academic collaboration is often framed as mutually beneficial, offering impact, stakeholder engagement, and practical relevance.
 Yet such collaborations are rarely neutral exchanges of expertise.
-Drawing on my experience as a publicly funded doctoral researcher, awarded by the Arts and Humanities Research Council (AHRC) through the White…
+Drawing on my experience as a publicly funded doctoral researcher, awarded by…

 -